EttusResearch/uhd/host/docs/usrp2.rst

 This is a common error that occurs when you have set the subnet of your network interface to a different subnet than the network interface of the USRP.
-For example, if your network interface is set to 192.168.20.1, and the USRP is 192.168.10.2 (note the difference in the third numbers of the IP addresses), you will likely see a 'no control response' error message.
+For example, if your network interface is set to 192.168.20.1, and the USRP is **192.168.10.2** (note the difference in the third numbers of the IP addresses), you will likely see a 'no control response' error message.

-Fixing this is simple - just set the your host PC's IP address to the same subnet as your USRP.
+Fixing this is simple - just set the your host PC's IP address to the same subnet as that of your USRP.
 Instructions for setting your IP address are in the previous section of this documentation.